Free personal use

 Bespoke rollout route

-A pilot gives your organisation a low-friction way to test Ultimate Pomodoro with a smaller staff group.
-From there, the setup can evolve into user licences, branded versions, Learn Sprint prompts and larger staff rollout.
+A company pilot gives your organisation a low-friction way to test Ultimate Pomodoro with a smaller staff group.
+From there, the setup can evolve into user licences, branded versions, learning prompts and larger staff rollout.

 Start with a smaller staff group.